ncasuk/ncas-cam-12-software/README.md

 ## Overview of the repo

-This repo contains scripts that run on the the ncas-cam-12 camera system.
-This is an automated camera system that is designed to take photos at a given inteval to allow for the study of cloud systems.
-These scripts are all present in the /opt/scripts directory on the camera computer and are deployed as part of the ansible install routine.
+This repository contains scripts for the ncas-cam-12 automated camera system.
+The system is designed to capture images at regular intervals to support the study of cloud formations.
+All scripts are located in the /opt/scripts directory on the camera's onboard computer and are deployed as part of the Ansible installation process.

 ### Scripts overview